Marc López: 2010–2013

-2014–2017
+2014–2017: French Open champion and Olympic Gold medal in doubles

 In 2014, López and Granollers made two Grand Slam finals.
 At the French Open they were defeated by French duo Édouard Roger-Vasselin and Julien Benneteau.
 At the US Open, they lost the final to the Bryan brothers.

 In 2015, they again made the Masters 1000 final in Rome, but were defeated by Pablo Cuevas and fellow Spaniard David Marrero.

 In 2016, López teamed with countryman Feliciano López to win the tournament in Doha, Qatar, and they also made a runner-up showing in Dubai.
 López won his first major at the 2016 French Open with Feliciano López.

 In 2016 Rio Olympics he teamed up with Rafael Nadal to win the gold medal in the men's doubles event.

 On 6 September 2016 at the 2016 US Open, López was part of the last match ever played at the old Louis Armstrong Stadium.
 Alongside his partner Feliciano López, they defeated the Bryan brothers (Bob and Mike) in the quarterfinals of the men's doubles tournament, the score 7–6(7–2), 4–6, 6–3.
 The pair then lost in the semifinals against fellow countrymen Pablo Carreño Busta and Guillermo García López in straight sets.

 In 2017, they made another Masters 1000 final in Monte Carlo, but were defeated by Pablo Cuevas and Rohan Bopanna.

-At the 2017 US Open, Marc and Feliciano went one step further then the previous year by defeating again the Bryan Brothers en route to the final where they lost to Jean-Julien Rojer and Horia Tecău.
+At the 2017 US Open, Marc and Feliciano went one step further than the previous year by again defeating the Bryan brothers en route to the final where they lost to Jean-Julien Rojer and Horia Tecău.

-2021-2022: Coaching and Retirement
+2021–2025: Coaching and Retirement

 In December 2021, López joined Nadal's coaching team.

-Lopez announced he would retire after the Barcelona Open.
-There, he partnered Feliciano Lopez where they defeated the top ranked pair of world No. 1 Joe Salisbury and world No. 2 Rajeev Ram in the first round.
+Lopez announced he would retire after the 2022 Barcelona Open.
+There, he partnered Feliciano López where they defeated the top ranked pair of world No. 1 Joe Salisbury and world No. 2 Rajeev Ram in the first round.
 However, he then received a wildcard for the Madrid Masters to partner Carlos Alcaraz in doubles.
-The pair lost in the round of 16 to Wesley Koolhof and Neal Skupski for what was Lopez's final match in his career.
+The pair lost in the round of 16 to the eventual champions Wesley Koolhof and Neal Skupski.
+His final match was in 2024 Brisbane International, he came out of his retirement to play with Rafael Nadal for the very last time.

+López became coach of Olympic gold medalist Jasmine Paolini in April 2025.